 Within the City, information on the proposals shall only be released to ad hoc advisory committee members or its advisors until the Mayor approves the recommendation of award.
 This is to ensure one prospective offeror is not given an unfair advantage over another.
-Please also review the Communication with Bidders section in the Introduction of the Procurement Manual.
+Please also review the Communication with Proposers section below.